HazAnwar/React-Boilerplate/README.md

 This will run the app in the development mode (with hot reloading).

-You can then view it at [http://localhost:3000](http://localhost:3000) to view it in the browser.
+You can then view it at [http://localhost:3000](http://localhost:3000) in the browser.